 A barista prepares an espresso-based drink.
 Credit: Trent Erwin

 Ceiran highlights how you can’t simply treat plant milks as dairy.
 “People don’t consider the difference of flavor when you add milk, be that dairy, oat, or soy,” he says.
 “It will dramatically change the flavor of the coffee.”

 “Each day, I dial in a flat white with oat milk.
 I think this is why most alternatives have a bad rep, because people taste the espresso, try dairy, and then try alternatives,” he continues.

 “Dial it in for the alternative milk and you’re in a whole other ball park.
 You begin to understand how different origins benefit different alternative milks and what works best.
 This way you can order coffees that are at their peak with your alternative milk of choice.”

 A cup of chai latte.
 Credit: Dona Chai

 There is increasingly large choice in the non-dairy milk market and many products are created for baristas.
 With this variety, it is likely you can find a plant milk that works with your choice of specialty coffee and lifestyle.

 So, take a look in different grocery stores and make sure to read the ingredient lists.
 If you’re still uncertain, ask your barista for their suggestion and try a few different kinds with different beans.
-You might be surprised which plant milks complement the flavor notes in your coffee.
+You might be surprised what the best non-dairy milk is for specialty coffee.